vuil/tanzu-cli/docs/full/style_guide.md

 * If you are prompting for a secret, do not echo it in the terminal when the user types
   * Commands should accept secrets via environment variables
 * Commands should not prompt when TTY is not present
-  * The component library can provide this check, pending resolution of issue #330

 ### Command principles